International Foundation Programme for Management, Economics and Finance

 Students develop the skills to read and interpret academic texts and develop the language and techniques to structure arguments so that they become more skilled at writing assignments and presenting in seminars.
 Projects to develop research skills and our integrated approach to language and academic subjects help students to develop a more analytical approach to study.

-These subjects provide an extremely useful basis for your future field of academic discipline, and allow you to understand some of the underlying political, philosophical and economic ideas which underpin many of the subjects which you will study in semester two.
+These subjects provide an extremely useful basis for your future field of academic discipline, and allow you to understand some of the underlying theoretical principles and practical issues which underpin many of the subjects which you will study in semester two.

 There are two semesters in the programme.
 You will have regular coursework assignments throughout each semester, and some of these will contribute towards your final grade.
 In addition, you will have two sets of examinations, one set at the end of each semester.